Scout group: Australia

-The situation in Scouts Australia is broadly the same as in the United Kingdom, though the leader in charge is known as the Group Leader, or, if there is no Group Leader, Leader-in-Charge, an experienced Leader nominated to liaise between the group and the Scouting bureaucracy.

-Venturer units can be group- or district-based, depending on the numbers in the district at the time.
+The Scout Association of Australia is organised similarly to its parent organisation in the United Kingdom, though the leader in charge is known as the Group Leader or, if there is no Group Leader, Leader-in-Charge, the adult leader nominated to liaise between the group and the Association.
+As in the United Kingdom, a unit for older scouts (Venturers) can be group-based or district-based, depending on the numbers.
 Rover Crews can be associated with a group or stand alone.
-In most branches, groups are part of a district, which is part of a Scout Region, although this does vary from state to state.

-Groups aim to have at least one Joey Scout Mob, Cub Scout Pack, Scout Troop, Venturer Unit, and an associated Rover Crew, although there are no limits to the number of each a single group may run, providing they have youth members and Leaders to populate it.

-Sponsored groups also exist, which are joint ventures between Scouts Australia and another body such as schools or churches.
-Sponsored groups deliver a slightly altered program in conjunction with their parent bodies.
+In most of the Association's state or territory branches, groups are registered to a local district.
+A group can combine a Scout troop, an older aged scouts (Venturer) unit with units for other age program - Joeys, Cubs and Rovers.
+A Sponsored group is a Scout group of another body such as school or church which is registered with the Scout Association and delivers a slightly altered program in conjunction with its parent body.

 Italy

 Scouting and Guiding in Italy is very fragmented.
 There are two World Organization of the Scout Movement and World Association of Girl Guides and Girl Scouts recognized Scout and Guide associations (which together form Federazione Italiana dello Scautismo).

 In Associazione Guide e Scouts Cattolici Italiani (AGESCI), the Italian Catholic Guides and Scouts association, the group structure is very important.
 A typical Scout group is composed of a pack, a troop and a Rover crew.
 Sometimes, some of these units might be duplicated.
 Each Scout group has a "Comunità capi" (leader's community) where all adult leaders belong.
-It meets quite often (sometimes weekly) to plan all educational activities in the Scout group.
+It meets quite often to plan all educational activities in the Scout group.
 Its work is driven by a three-year plan.
 This plan (Progetto Educativo di Gruppo) gives a common thread to the programme of all units, ensuring a common focus across all age ranges.

 In Corpo Nazionale Giovani Esploratori ed Esploratrici Italiani (CNGEI) each Scout group can only include at most one pack, a troop and a rover crew.
 All the Scout groups in the same town compose a section.
 Adults are registered at the section level instead of the group level.